Terioch/bug-tracker/README.md

 * Image Attachments
 * Ticket Comments

-Authentication and role-based authorization were implemented with Identity, whilst data-access was configured using Entity Framework.
-Each authenticated user can be assigned one of the following roles which restricts their access level:
+Furthermore, authenticated users can be assigned one of the following roles which restricts their access level:

 * Owner (Full unrestricted access)
 * Admin (Full access but cannot control role management)